 Some time ago, I moved my studio.
-I went from my large hallway that I had set up to a room just for me!
+I went from my wide hallway that I had set up to a room all for myself!

 Also, I wanted to refresh my equipment a bit to feel good there!

-So I made 3 sewing projects super useful for my activity.
+So I made 3 super useful sewing projects for my work.

 So I decided to replace it with a cover in dark purple Japanese cotton with pretty sakura flowers, a symbol of renewal.
 For a studio move, it was a must ;-)